derfloh205/coding_assistant/README.md

 Search all your directories from here for a specific word but why? there is already a search option in various browsers..
 .. maybe with advanced options?
 But i dont know what

-<h4>Git Supply</h4>

-<h5>ca git finish -commitname-</h5>

-Does the following:
-> git add --all
-> git commit -a -m "-commitname-"
-> git push --all

-It supports long Commit-Messages with more than one single word